 The Luggage Room

 There’s no such thing as too many Speakeasy bars in the world.
 Especially if they are located inside the old luggage room of the Marriott Hotel.
-Hence the name of the place: the Luggage Room bar.
+Hence the name of the place: The Luggage Room bar.
 It is a secret worth sharing, according to them.
 As one of the best bans in Mayfair, this is an elegant spot to grab a drink and feel the energy of the American prohibition era.

 Inside, find an intimate and dimly lighted place.
 Cream walls, leather booths and dark wooden floors take you back to the classic decor of hidden bars from the 1920s.
 Marble details on the stairs and the floor complement the design.
 Juleps, cobbles, and fizzes are a strong suit at the Luggage Room.